Oklahoma Workers’ Compensation Lawyer

-- Injuries from cumulative trauma
+- Injuries from repetitive motions or trauma

 Yes.
 You should notify your employer within 30 days of your workplace injury or illness.
 Failure to give notice of the accident to the employer or seek medical attention within 30 days could result in the loss of workers' compensation benefits.
 Hernias have special requirements that require 5-day notice.

 An injured worker is entitled to receive 100 percent of "all necessary and reasonable medical expenses incurred as a result of a job-related accident."
 These expenses include first aid, emergency room services, hospital care (inpatient/outpatient), doctor's fees, prescriptions, etc. In addition, you might be entitled to lost wages during the time a doctor takes you off work, permanent partial disability if you do not fully recover, vocational retraining and other miscellaneous benefits.

 The employer is, by law, 100 percent responsible for providing benefits.
 Under the Workers’ Compensation Act, the employer pays the entire premium for workers’ compensation insurance, and there are no co-pays, deductibles, or other out-of-pocket expenses for the injured worker.
 The employer provides benefits directly (self-insured) or indirectly through a workers’ compensation insurance company.

 Yes and no. Your employer has the right to choose your initial doctor.
 They must do this within 3 days of learning of your injury.
 If you want a different doctor, the law allows injured workers the right to file a motion in court to change physicians.
 The employee and employer must agree on the second opinion or the court will select a new doctor.

 Yes.
 Any decision of the court or Workers' Compensation Commission is subject to appeal.